kanidm/kanidm/book/src/prepare_the_server.md

 - `x86_64` supporting `x86_64_v2` operations.
 - `aarch64` supporting `neon_v8` operations.

-Older or unsupported CPUs may raise a SIGIL (Illegal Instruction) on hardware that is not supported by the project.
+Older or unsupported CPUs may raise a `SIGILL` (Illegal Instruction) on hardware that is not supported by the project.

 <!-- deno-fmt-ignore-start -->